SebastiaanK97/NetworkSimilarity/README.md

 Approximate Nearest Neighbour Search & Similarity Graph Analysis for Detecting Fraudulent Transactions

+An explanatory logistic regression model for statistical prediction to classify fraudulent credit card transactions & statistical inference to estimate the effect of model parameters on fraudulent behaviour within credit card transactions.

 *How do fraudulent and legitimate transactions contradict in network structure?*

 ## Description